J.B. Nethercutt: Personal life

 Nethercutt married his high school sweetheart Dorothy Sykes in 1933.
 Dorothy was a collector of David Winter sculpted ceramics, including cottages, miniature pianos, and dolls which are featured in the Nethercutt Collection.
 Their marriage lasted over 70 years and they had two children, Jack and Robert, later having two grandchildren.
 Through Jack and his wife Helen he had three great-grandchildren, the Richards.

 Nethercutt was friends with fellow Los Angeles-based car enthusiasts and collectors Jay Leno, Barry Meguiar, and Bruce Meyer.

-He was an avid fisher and frequently visited Lake of the Woods near Kenora, Canada.
+He was an avid fisher and frequently visited Lake of the Woods near Kenora, Canada and owned a private island.
 Nethercutt once diverted his plane to Kenora for a fry feast at Ye Old Chip Truck.

-Estates

 His San Sylmar estate was one of the largest houses in the United States at 60,000 square feet.
 It included a Louis XV style dining room and a large industrial kitchen that J.B. used for private dinners with French private chef Yvon Hunckler, who previously cooked for The Beverly Hills Hotel, Grand Hotel Birmingham, and Hôtel de Paris in Monaco.
 The sixth floor penthouse included a full balcony and a rotating Rococo-style bedroom overlooking the San Gabriel Mountains.

-He owned a private island at Lake of the Woods in Canada.